Azure-Samples/azure-spring-cloud/README.md

 look at logs and metrics.
 Use Java Flight Recorder, etc.

 ### Stream logs from micro service apps in cloud to development machines
-Soon, you can stream logs from an app to your development machine using Azure CLI, like:
+You can stream logs from an app to your development machine using Azure CLI, like:
 ```bash
 az spring-cloud app log tail --name gateway -f
 az spring-cloud app log tail --name account-service -f